Alendronate: 7 things you should know

 - Abdominal pain, bone muscle or joint pain, dyspepsia, hair loss, itch, constipation, diarrhea, flatulence, dizziness, headache, vertigo, and swelling of the ankles or feet are the most common side effects.

-- Alendronate, like other bisphosphonates, may cause irritation of the esophagus and stomach.
+- Alendronate, like other bisphosphonates, may irritate the esophagus and stomach.
 Some cases have been severe enough to warrant hospitalization.
 The risk is greater in people who lie down soon after taking alendronate or who don't take it with a full glass of water.
 Take exactly as directed.
 Alendronate should be taken with a full glass of water and the person taking alendronate should remain upright for at least 30 minutes after taking it.

 - Severe bone, joint, or muscle pain, necessitating discontinuation of alendronate in some people, has been reported, occurring from one day to several months after starting the drug.